ansible/ansible/.github/CONTRIBUTING.md

 ## QUESTIONS ?

-Please see the [Community Guide](https://docs.ansible.com/ansible/latest/community/index.html) for information on how to ask questions on the [mailing lists](https://docs.ansible.com/ansible/latest/community/communication.html#mailing-list-information) and IRC.
+If you have questions about anything related to Ansible, get in touch with us!
+See [Communicating with the Ansible community](https://docs.ansible.com/ansible/devel/community/communication.html) to find out how.

+The [Community Guide](https://docs.ansible.com/ansible/latest/community/index.html) also explains how to contribute and interact with the project, including how to submit bug reports and code to Ansible.

-The GitHub issue tracker is not the best place for questions for various reasons, but both IRC and the mailing list are very helpful places for those things, as the community page explains best.
+Please note that the GitHub issue tracker is not the best place to ask questions for several reasons.
+You'll get more helpful, and quicker, responses in the forum.

 ## CONTRIBUTING ?